Social issues and marketing: why brands want to cause controversy

 Last year in September, Nike launched their Dream Crazy campaign with American athlete Colin Kaepernick as the face of the campaign.
 Kaepernick is famous for his activism, notably, for taking a knee before the NFL games during the American national anthem to protest police violence against black people.
 He was featured in the video commercial and on posters.

-And of course, it wouldn't be a proper backlash without a boycott.
+And of course, it wouldn't be a proper backlash without a boycott that seems to be one of the newest marketing trends.
 The hashtags #nikeboycott and #boycottnike gathered more than a billion impressions and were the third and fourth most popular hashtags in the conversation around Nike after #justdoit and #nike.
 Social media users posted videos and photos depicting them destroying Nike's products.

 First the @NFL forces me to choose between my favorite sport and my country.
 I chose country.
 Then @Nike forces me to choose between my favorite shoes and my country.
 Since when did the American Flag and the National Anthem become offensive? pic.twitter.com/4CVQdTHUH4— Sean Clancy (@sclancy79) September 3, 2018